 Finds the nth place that pattern matches.
-Equivalent to (F pattern followed by (F pattern N) T) Each time repeated n-1 times.
-PATTERN successfully matches, n is decremented by 1, and the search continues, until n reaches Ø. Note that the pattern does not have to match with n identical expressions; it just has to match N times.
-Thus if the current expression is (FOO1 F002 F003), (F F00e 3) will find F003.
+Equivalent to (F pattern T) followed by (F pattern N) repeated n-1 times.
+Each time PATTERN successfully matches, n is decremented by 1, and the search continues, until n reaches 0.
+Note that the pattern does not have to match with n identical expressions; it just has to match N times.
+Thus if the current expression is (FOO1 FOO2 FOO3), (F FOO@ 3) will find FOO3.